eslint/rfcs/designs/2026-custom-base-path/README.md

 ]);
 ```

-In order to extend this config to also lint files in `../tmp`, besides passing `--base-path=..`, the existing config object(s) in the config must be changed if they should still apply to the current directory only, either by modifying the `files` patterns as in [the first example](#example-1), or by adding an explicit `basePath` like in [the second example](#example-2).
+To extend this config to also lint files in `../tmp`, you must pass `--base-path=..`.
+If the existing config object(s) in the config should still apply only to the current directory, they must also be changed either by modifying the `files` patterns as in [the first example](#example-1), or by adding an explicit `basePath` as in [the second example](#example-2).
 Note that in both cases, the name of the current working directory (`app`) must be explicitly added, because there is no longer an implicit way to reference it from the config.

-To avoid this inconvenience, we could add a new property to config arrays, tentatively named `referenceLocation`.
-This property will hold the value of what is currently the base path (CWD or config file location), and it will be used to resolve relative `basePath` values in config objects.
-This will ensure that existing config arrays can be extended to lint additional files with a new common directory root without changing existing config objects.
+To avoid this inconvenience, we could add a new internal property to config arrays, tentatively named `referenceLocation`.
+This property is set once by ESLint, at the time a `ConfigArray` instance is created, and it holds the directory that is currently used as a `basePath` for the config array (CWD or config file location).
+When computing the effective `basePath` for each config object, ESLint would:

+1. First check whether the config object specifies an explicit `basePath`.
+  - If that `basePath` is absolute, it is used as-is.
+  - If that `basePath` is relative, it is resolved against `referenceLocation`.
+2. If the config object does not specify `basePath`, `referenceLocation` is used as its `basePath`.

+This solution will ensure that existing config arrays can be extended to lint additional files with a new common directory root without changing existing config objects.
 For example, with this alternative, the example above can be extended to lint `../tmp` without changing the other config object(s), like this:

 ```js
 export default defineConfig([